 When it is not immediately possible to speak to a member of TC Young’s FOI team, they will get back to any messages as soon as possible.
 If an inquiry is urgent, this will be prioritised.

-The Helpline is available exclusively to SFHA members from 11 November 2019 until 10 November 2020 and covers legal advice relating to members’ obligations under the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004.
+The Helpline is available exclusively to SFHA members and covers legal advice relating to members’ obligations under the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004.

 Advice is given by TC Young LLP, a limited liability partnership (SO302634), whose registered office is at Merchant House, 7 West George Street, Glasgow.

 Advice given via the helpline is free, however your normal telephone charges may apply.

 When emailing or speaking to an advisor please:

 When speaking to an advisor, help will either be given immediately or the advisor may wish to take a note of your query in order to carry-out some brief legal research and call you back promptly with advice.
 Where advice is sought via email you will be given advice promptly by telephone.
 TC Young will aim to respond within 1 working day where reasonably practicable.

 Where the query is of a complex nature or will incur time in excess of 20 minutes and cannot therefore be dealt with via the helpline, TC Young will explain your options and advise on next steps (please see “Further Advice” below).

 As a guide, each member can use the helpline on up to four occasions.

 Documents cannot be reviewed via the helpline, nor will advisors on the helpline draft any documents for you.